oceanum/zarrio/docs/source/chunking.rst

 zarrify automatically analyzes your dataset and provides chunking recommendations based on expected access patterns.
 The system performs detailed mathematical calculations to optimize chunk sizes for your specific data characteristics.

+When creating templates for parallel processing with global start and end times, zarrify can perform intelligent chunking based on the full archive dimensions rather than just the template dataset.
+This ensures optimal chunking for the entire archive.

 The system analyzes:
 - Dataset dimensions and sizes
 - Data type and element size